 Consider these alternatives if a Peerform loan isn’t suited for you:

-- LendingClub: This lending company allows loans of up to $40,000 to be obtained without the necessity of collateral.
+- LendingClub: This lending company allows loans of up to $40,000, starting at $1,000, to be obtained without the necessity of collateral.
 However, strict conditions are placed to establish the worthiness of prospective borrowers.
 LendingClub also makes loan consolidation easier.
+LendingClub also has higher APR rates, ranging from 7.04% up to 35.89%.

 - Lightstream: Lightstream is an excellent alternative to Peerform.
 The lending company facilitates loan offers of up to $100,000 to borrowers in all the US states.
-To get a loan from Lightstream, you’ll need a good credit score as well as adequate proof of income and assets.
+To get a loan from Lightstream, you’ll need a good credit score of at least 660 as well as adequate proof of income and assets.
+Lightstream loan amounts start off higher than Peerform at $5,000, but the APR is lower, starting at 4.49% and up to 20.49%.

 - Super Money: This financial service company allows users to look for and compare various forms of loans, as well as other financial instruments.
 Because of the company’s large number of partners, the products and services offered on this platform are priced competitively.
 The platform also includes educational information that is relevant to each of the website’s featured services and products.

-- Payoff: Payoff offers up to $40,000 in loans.
+- Payoff: Payoff offers up to $40,000 in loans, and APR ranges between 5.99% and up to 24.99%.
 It, like Peerform, collaborates with lending partners to make these loans available to borrowers.
-Unlike Peerform, this financial service company does not levy late fees.
+However, with Payoff, borrowers are able to change their payment date and payments are reported to all three top credit bureaus.
+Unlike Peerform, this financial service company does not charge prepayment or late fees.
 Co-signers are also not permitted when applying for a loan.

 Peerform loan reviews vary.
 The Better Business Bureau has granted Peerform an “A+” rating even though the company is not accredited by it.
 On Trustpilot, the platform has no rating and has yet to be profiled.